ksenija10/KTSNVT_2020_T13/README.md

 How to start front
 ------------------

-Run "npm install ngx-toastr" inside KTSNVT_2020_T13/serbioneer-front folder to install all dependencies.
+Run "npm install ngx-toastr @auth0/angular-jwt" inside KTSNVT_2020_T13/serbioneer-front folder to install all dependencies.

 Make sure you use the latest version of the CLI (upgrade guide below)